7.4. DataCat - a shiny front-end for your dataset¶

 7.4.4.8.
 Validating your metadata¶

-For convenience during metadata setup and catalog generation, the Catalog has the
+For convenience during metadata setup and catalog generation, the catalog-validate

 First we’ll put the metadata into a file, which is the format currently accepted when adding metadata to a catalog: